Leslie Jones Says Her Week Has Been ‘F-ed Up’ After Her Poor Review Of Jessica Alba’s Honest Company

 It has not been a good week for Leslie Jones, to say the least.
 The Saturday Night Live comedienne and sometime actress found herself in a load of hot water after she publicly criticized the Honest Company, the organic company owned by former actress Jessica Alba.

-Jones, we’ll recall, took to social media to blast the Honest Company for what she called “bad business.”
+Jones took to social media to blast the Honest Company for what she called “bad business.”

 Now, however, Jones is realizing that blasting a beloved company will lead to nothing but a public relations disaster — not to mention a full blowback — and she’s decided to take a break from social media until everything dies down.

-People Magazine is reporting that Leslie Jones took to Twitter to announce that she would be “taking a break” from social media after the ‘f—ed up week’ she had.
+People Magazine is reporting that Leslie Jones took to Twitter to announce that she would be “taking a break” from social media after the”‘f—ed up week” she had.

 “I disappear now into my tv programs.
 F— the world for a minute!!
 Goodbye!” she wrote.